SamanthaBooth81/clay_and_fire/README.md

 ### 6. As a shopper, I want to be able to be able to feel that my personal and payment details are safe and secure so that I can confidently carry out my purchase.

 - Address details can be saved if the user has an account and updated/removed if the user wishes.
+This was tested by adding and removing an address via the profile page.
+An address was also added and saved to the profile upon checkout to test that it saved within the User's Profile page.

 - The project uses Stripe to process payments, keeping the user's payment information safe and not stored within their user profile.

-- Payment information isn't stored in any of the project's models.
+- Payment information isn't stored in any of the project's models or reflected in any confirmation emails.

 ### 7. As a shopper, I want to be able to be able to view an order confirmation so that I can verify my order is correct.